ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 US 02.07.02 As an organizer I want to send notifications to all selected entrants

-US 02.07.03 As an organizer I want to send a notification to all canceled entrants
+US 02.07.03 As an organizer I want to send a notification to all cancelled entrants

 **Admin:**